Business Development Manager

 His father was a power engineer in the nationalised electricity supply industry, so he had an introduction to engineering from an early age, and he worked with many innovative engineering companies through Business Link.

-Outside work, Denis is a parliamentary candidate for the Liberal Democrats in his home area of Hull and East Yorkshire.
-In 2010 he came within 600 votes of being elected to Parliament.
-When he’s not working or involved in politics, he enjoys relaxing on his boat on the River Ouse, running (he ran the London Marathon in 2014), and learning the piano.
+Outside work, Denis is an elected Liberal Democrat member of the East Riding of Yorkshire Council.
+When he’s not working or involved in politics, he enjoys relaxing on his boat on the River Ouse, running (he ran the London Marathon in 2014), and learning the piano

 Denis' top three

 Favourite engineering innovation: The internal combustion engine.
 It has stood the test of time, and looks like being around for the foreseeable future.